Master-DS-Classes/p4ds-assignment-1/README.md

 The course is virtual and completely self paced with a slack community to help you collaborate with others who are interested in the course as well.

-### At the end of this lesson you will be required a notebook with the data challenge as per below
+### At the end of this assignment you will be required to upload a notebook with the data challenge (as per below) before you proceed to the next assignment.

 ---